physionetchallenges/physionetchallenges.github.io/2023/index.md

 ## <a name="algorithms"></a> Algorithms

 For each subject, your algorithm must provide an outcome label (good vs. poor outcome), the predicted  probability of a poor outcome, and the predicted CPC score (decimal number between 1 and 5).
 This should be done for each time point separately (12 hours, 24 hours, 48 hours, and 72 hours from the time of ROSC).
 These predictions must be causal.
-For example, for predictions at 12 hours will not have access to data beyond 12 hours.
+For example, for predictions at 12 hours, we will only provide your algorithm with access to the first 12 hours of the data: see the [`truncate_recordings` script](https://github.com/physionetchallenges/python-example-2023/blob/master/truncate_recordings.py) to test your code with truncated recordings.
 This restriction reflects the reality of clinical practice.

 Your algorithm must output a text file for each patient with outcome and CPC predictions for the patient.
 For example, the following text indicates that your model predicts that patient `ICARE_0284` will have a good outcome, with a 19.5% probability of a poor outcome, and a CPC score of 1.553.